 So we were looking for a boat.
 We had been to the big sailboat show in Annapolis, been out on a friend’s O’Day on the Chesapeake a couple times, completed our NJ Safe Boater and American Sailing Association 101 keelboat classes, then rented a boat and spent several hours on Barnegat Bay.
-We were casually keeping an eye out for a used boat at a fair price, but “casual” eventually turned into a regular rotation on the used boat websites and a series of crazedlist RSS feeds from a few dozen craigslists that were churning out 30-50 possibilities a day.
+We were casually keeping an eye out for a used boat at a fair price, but “casual” eventually turned into a regular rotation on the used boat websites and a series of RSS feeds from a service called “Crazedlist” that was churning out 30-50 possibilities a day.
 Most of what we were seeing were boats from the 70s in various states of disrepair.
 We were looking for something:

 - Small enough to trailer (trailering seemed like a less expensive option than renting a slip, both in initial outlay and in ongoing maintenance: no bottom scraping or painting, less wear and tear, corrosion, etc.)